shuvo-asl/contribution-guide/README.md

-# Contribution guidelines for the Athe SL Tech & Devs Team
+# Contribution guidelines for the the SL Tech & Devs Team
 This is the guideline to contribute **ASL Tech & Devs Team**.
-Basically we are using **GIT & Github** for a version control system.
-If you want to contribute to our projects, then you have to know about **GIT** and be familiar with **Github**.
+Basically, we are using **GIT & Github** for a version control system.
+If you want to contribute to our projects, then you have to know about **GIT** and be familiar with **GitHub**.
 When you want to contribute to the projects, you have to maintain the following rules:

 - You have to update your `ASANA` board from `Not Started/ New Requests` to `In Progress`.
 - Create a new branch for your assigned task by the following rules: